Skip to main content

 258 “Almanac of Higher Education 2014: Background of Newly Appointed Provosts, 2013-14,” Chronicle of Higher Education, August 18, 2014; “Almanac of Higher Education 2014: Background of Newly Appointed Deans, 2013- 14,” Chronicle of Higher Education, August 18, 2014.

-This page titled 8.2: Contemporary Education is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.2: Contemporary Education is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Katie Coleman via source content that was edited to the style and standards of the LibreTexts platform.